rosshemsley/fcos/README.md

 Models are written to the same directory as the tensorboard logs for now, the default is at `runs/`.

 ### Evaluating on the test set
-A CLI is provided for testing inference on the Cityscapes test set.
+To test inference on the Cityscapes test set.

 ```
 $ fcos test